tapdata/tapdata-docs/docs/prerequisites/on-prem-databases/tidb.md

   * To avoid TiCDC garbage collection affecting transaction or incremental data extraction, it is recommended to set `SET GLOBAL tidb_gc_life_time= '24h'` to 24 hours.

-  * If you use Tapdata Cloud, the deployed Agent must be a [semi-managed instance](../../faq/agent-installation#semi-and-full-agent).
+  * Due to communication restrictions between TiDB components, when using Tapdata Cloud, the deployed Agent must be a [semi-managed instance](../../faq/agent-installation#semi-and-full-agent).

 ## <span id="prerequisite">Preparation</span>